 • Excellent written and oral communication skills.

-How to Apply
+How to Apply:

 The Department of Natural & Cultural Resources (DNCR) uses the Merit-Based Recruitment and Selection Plan to fill positions subject to the State Personnel Act with the most qualified applicants.
-Degrees must be received from appropriately accredited institution.
+Degrees must be received from appropriately accredited institutions.
 The State of North Carolina is an Equal Opportunity Employer.

 It is the policy of the State of North Carolina and the N.C.
 Department of Natural and Cultural Resources that all employees provide proof of employment eligibility (immigration and naturalization) on the first day of employment.
 We participate in E-Verify (Employment Eligibility Verification System).